Klaus Gysi

-Klaus Gysi (3 March 1912 – 6 March 1999) was a journalist and publisher and a member of the French Resistance against the Nazis.
-After World War II, he became a politician in the German Democratic Republic, serving in the government as Minister of Culture from 1966 to 1973, and from 1979 to 1988, as the State Secretary for Church Affairs.
-He was a member of the Socialist Unity Party (SED) and after German Reunification, the Party of Democratic Socialism (PDS).
+Klaus Gysi (3 March 1912 – 6 March 1999) was a German journalist, publisher, and politician who served as Minister of Culture from 1966 to 1973, and from 1979 to 1988, as the State Secretary for Church Affairs of the German Democratic Republic.

+In his functions, he was jointly responsible for monitoring and influencing cultural and church activities in the GDR, in close cooperation with the Stasi and censorship editors.

+During his youth in the Weimar Republic, Gysi was heavily involved in the Communist Party of Germany (KPD), and later an active member of the German resistance against Nazi Germany.
+After World War II, he became a prominent politician in East Germany's Socialist Unity Party (SED) and was one of its longest-serving members until German reunification.
 His son is the German politician Gregor Gysi.

-Life
+Biography

+Early life

-Gysi was born in Neukölln, a borough of Berlin, Germany.
-His father was a doctor and his mother a bookkeeper.
-He attended grade school and Gymnasium in Neukölln and in 1928, joined the Young Communist League of Germany, the Workers International Relief and the Sozialistischer Schülerbund.
+Gysi was born in Neukölln, Berlin, to a middle-class family.
+His father was Hermann Gysi (1888–1950), a local doctor whose family originated in Switzerland, and his mother was Erna Potolowsky (1893–1966), a bookkeeper of Jewish descent from Weilburg.
+He attended grade school and Realgymnasium in Neukölln and in 1928, joined the Young Communist League of Germany, the Workers International Relief and the Sozialistischer Schülerbund.
 He received his Abitur from the Odenwaldschule in Darmstadt in 1931, and that same year, joined the Communist Party (KPD).
 From 1931 to 1935, he studied social economics in Frankfurt am Main, the Sorbonne in Paris, and in Berlin.